4 HIV in mother and baby

 4-25 What follow up is needed for babies born to HIV positive mothers?

 HIV exposed babies must be closely followed up at a primary care clinic.
-At 6 weeks old, HIV exposed babies will have a PCR blood test to assess whether they have been infected with HIV.
+At birth and again at 10 weeks old, HIV exposed babies will have a PCR blood test to assess whether they have been infected with HIV.
+The PCR test for babies is different from the rapid screening test used for children of 18 months or more and for adults.

-- Babies who have a positive test at 6 weeks have been infected with HIV.
+- Babies who have a positive test at birth or 10 weeks have been infected with HIV.
 The nevirapine drops can be stopped and they should they be started on a combination of ARVs for life.

 Feeding babies born to mothers with HIV infection